Douglas Tallamy

-Douglas Tallamy is an American entomologist, ecologist and conservationist.
-He is a professor in the Department of Entomology and Wildlife Ecology at the University of Delaware.
-Tallamy has written and co-authored several books as well as papers.
+Douglas Tallamy, known as Doug Tallamy, is an American entomologist, ecologist and conservationist.
+He is the T. A. Baker Professor of Agriculture and Natural Resources in the Department of Entomology and Wildlife Ecology at the University of Delaware.
+Tallamy has written and co-authored several popular books.
 He is also one of the founders of Homegrown National Park, a nonprofit organization promoting habitat restoration and biodiversity on public and private lands through the planting of native plants and removal of invasive species.